openvinotoolkit/training_extensions/docs/source/guide/tutorials/base/how_to_train/semantic_segmentation.rst

 1. ``otx eval`` runs evaluation of a trained model on a specific dataset.
 The eval function receives test annotation information and model snapshot, trained in the previous step.
 Please note, ``label_schema.json`` file contains meta-information about the dataset and it should be located in the same folder as the model snapshot.

 ``otx eval`` will output a ``mDice`` score for semantic segmentation.

 2. The command below will run validation on our splitted dataset.
-We can use other test dataset as well by specifying the path where test data exists in argument '--test-data-roots'.
+We can use other test dataset as well by specifying the path where test data exists in argument ``--test-data-roots``.
 By running this example command, the performance results evaluated by our splitted validation dataset are saved in ``performance.json`` file:

 .. code-block::